dbt-labs/dbt-project-evaluator/docs/customization/querying-columns-names-and-descriptions.md

-# Querying columns with SQL
+# Querying columns names and descriptions with SQL

-The model `stg_columns` ([source](https://github.com/dbt-labs/dbt-project-evaluator/tree/main/models/staging/graph/stg_columns.sql)), created with the package, lists all the columns from all the dbt nodes (models, sources, tests, snapshots)
+The model `stg_columns` ([source](https://github.com/dbt-labs/dbt-project-evaluator/tree/main/models/staging/graph/stg_columns.sql)), created with the package, lists all the columns configured in all the dbt nodes (models, sources, tests, snapshots).

+It will not list the columns of the models that have not explicitly been added to the YAML files.

 You can use this model to help with questions such as: